jizhuoran/caffe-android-opencl-fp16/README.md

-Caffe on Mobile Devices (Still under developing)
+Caffe on Mobile Devices (V2 is moved to https://github.com/jizhuoran/HyperTea, focusing on extreme light-weight)
 ==================
 Optimized (for memory usage, speed and enegry efficiency) Caffe with OpenCL supporting for less powerful devices such as mobile phone (NO_BACKWARD, NO_BOOST, NO_HDF5, NO_LEVELDB).

 **I am developing this project.
 You can watch this project if you want to get the latest news**